dreamgrove/dreamgrove/content/balance/Compendium_News.md

 >Lunar Shrapnel was redesigned.
 Starfall now deals 20% increased damage and is a 1 point talent.

-<br>Will probably not see much play outside of consistent AoE fights and big pull dungeons
+<br>Will probably not see much play outside of sustained AoE fights and big pull dungeons

 >Wild Surges bonus to Wrath and Starfire critical strike chance was reduced to 12% from 15%.